Day Out at Drakes Beach

 If You Go

 Weather can be quite unpredictable out in Point Reyes, so the usual layered clothing and sun protection are a must.
-This is one of the park's few designated swimming beaches, but no lifeguard is on duty, so enter the water at your own risk.
-While Drakes Beach doesn't have the sneaker waves and rip currents that make the other Point Reyes Beaches unsuitable for swimming, water temperatures can be extremely cold.
-Dogs are not allowed at Drakes Beach, although you can bring them to some of the ocean-facing beaches nearby.
+With gentler waves than the ocean-facing beaches, this is one of the park's few designated swimming beaches, but no lifeguard is on duty so enter the water at your own risk.
+Hypothermia, sneaker waves, and rip currents are a few of the possible hazards.
+Check the Park Service website for more safety information.
+Dogs are not allowed at Drakes Beach.

 Drinking water and restroom facilities are available at the Kenneth C. Patrick Visitor Center.
 The visitor center itself is usually open weekends and holidays from 10 am to 5 pm; it opens at 9 am for shuttle bus ticket sales and offers expanded hours during the summer (restroom facilities are always open).
 For more information on visiting Drakes Beach, visit www.nps.gov/pore or call (415) 464-5100.